My Name (TV series)

-My Name (Korean: 마이 네임) is a South Korean streaming television series directed by Kim Jin-min and starring Han So-hee, Park Hee-soon, and Ahn Bo-hyun.
+My Name (Korean: 마이 네임) is a 2021 South Korean action crime thriller television series directed by Kim Jin-min and starring Han So-hee, Park Hee-soon, and Ahn Bo-hyun.
 The series revolves around a woman who joins a gang to avenge her father's death and then becomes the gang's mole inside the police force.
 Three episodes out of eight were screened at 26th Busan International Film Festival in newly created 'On Screen' section, on October 7, 2021.
 It was released on Netflix on October 15, 2021.

 Synopsis

-Following her father's murder, a revenge-driven woman (Han So-hee) puts her trust in a powerful crime boss — and enters the police force under his direction.
+Yoon Ji-woo's (Han So-hee) father dies suddenly.
+She desperately wants to take revenge on whoever is responsible for her father's death.
+Ji-woo then works for drug crime gang Dongcheon, led by Choi Mu-jin (Park Hee-soon).
+With the help of Mu-jin and to uncover the reason for her father's death, Ji-woo joins the police force and becomes a mole for Dongcheon.
+Ji-woo, using her fake name Oh Hye-jin, is assigned to work in the drug investigation unit in the Inchang Metropolitan Police Station.
+Her partner there is Detective Jeon Pil-do (Ahn Bo-hyun).